arith-lang/proto-impl/docs/getting-started/tutorial.md

 ### Exercise: using `string-ref`

 Use the `string-ref` function 5 times, starting with `0`, to get each letter in the string "hello".
 Use the function like so: `(string-ref <index> <string>)`.
 What happens if you try to access an index that doesn't exist?

+### A note about computers

+If you look back at the list of string function calls above, you'll notice two different calls of `string-append`.
+The second has a space after "Hello,", but the first doesn't.
+How did this affect what you saw echoed back to you in the REPL?

+That's right, in the first call the two strings were right up against each other with no space in between.

+This demonstrates a very important thing to know about computers and programming:

+The computer will always do *exactly* what you tell it to do, and not a bit more or less.

+This can be a problem when what you mean for the computer to do and what you actually tell it to do aren't the same thing!

+Unfortunately as programmers we have only ourselves to blame when the computer doesn't do what we wanted it to do; remember, it's doing exactly what you told it.
+It doesn't know any better!

 ## Booleans and the conditional expression